bettyelladan/weather-app/README.md

 Here is a weather app where using react, deployed on Netifly.
-In this weather app you are about to type in a cities name, click search and see the current weater and forcast fot that city.
+In this weather app you can type in a cities name, click search and see the current weater and forcast fot that city.